Leon Russell: 1980s recordings and concerts

-1990s
+1990s - 2000s - recording and touring

 Russell released Delta Lady on Del Rack Records in 1991.
 Many of the songs are remixes of early recordings.

-Russell released a new album Anything Can Happen recorded at Paradise Studios, released on Virgin Records in 1991.
+He released a new album Anything Can Happen recorded at Paradise Studios, released on Virgin Records in 1991.
 Pianist Bruce Hornsby produced this comeback album.
 During the late 1980s and early 1990s Hornsby worked extensively as a producer and sideman with Russell.
 In 1993, Paradise Records released the Leon Russell 24k Gold Disc album.
 It was a remix of recordings done at Olympic Sound in London in 1969.